Robert Johns | 30 Aug, 2024

 But what is an IDE?

-It increases developer productivity by combining common developer tools such as software editing, building, testing, debugging, and packaging in one easy-to-use graphical user interface (GUI).
+To my mind, the most important thing to know about an IDE is that it increases your productivity by combining common developer tools such as software editing, building, testing, debugging, and packaging in one easy-to-use graphical user interface (GUI).

-Other popular features include code refactoring, code search, code autocomplete, git integration, and continuous integration/continuous deployment (CI/CD).
+And that's not to mention other helpful features, like code refactoring, code search, code auto-completion, and continuous integration/continuous deployment (CI/CD).

 Moving on to the IDE's cousin, the code editor.

-So, to keep things simple, we'll be including both types of coding environments in this article.
-Great, now let's get started and look at the most popular IDEs for C++.
+So, to keep things simple, I'll be including both types of coding environments in this article.

 The 10 Best C++ IDEs & Code Editors in 2024